jcwilson/aladdin-project-tools/docs/source/development.rst

 Edit a component's python dependencies
 ======================================
 Every time a component image is built, an additional "editor" image is built alongside it.
 This to allow easier editing of poetry-managed python package dependencies.
-This is very similar to running the component image, except its default ``ENTRYPOINT`` and ``CMD`` values are cleared and you are dropped right into a ``bash`` shell in your component's directory.
+This is very similar to running the component image, except its default ``ENTRYPOINT`` and ``CMD`` values are cleared and you are dropped right into a ``bash`` shell in your component's working directory.
 In situations where you cannot run the container due to a strict ``ENTRYPOINT`` or missing environment variables, using this ``edit`` sub-command is a useful option to inspect your container's contents.

 .. code-block:: shell